renanvaz/assetfy/README.md

 }
 ```

-### Why AssetfyMovieClip is not simply called MoiveClip?
+### Why AssetfyMovieClip is not simply called MovieClip?
 AssetfyMovieClip has a personal API, so there is no risk of confusion with the Starling MovieClip instance and API.

 ## How to prepare the flash MovieClip to be converted by Assetfy?